rat-jr/cognisign-sitemaps/README.md

-Visual By ratjr | Licensed Under The Cognisigned Non-commercial License
-Created For Use In Attribution Modules.
+Visuals by ratjr · Licensed under the Cognisigned Non-Commercial License · Created for use in attribution modules.

 ### Image Attribution
 - **dinner-alone.jpeg**